fwollatz/MLinPractice/Documentation.md

 ### Design Decisions

 The features implemented are:
-- the most common hastags (boolean): determine the n (specifyable) most common hashtags and checks for the existence of these words in the tweet.
+- the most common hastags (boolean): determine the n (specifyable) most common hashtags and check the existence of these words in the tweet.
 This creates n new features for each word.
-- the most common emojis (boolean): determine the n (specifyable) most common emojis and checks for the existence of these emojis in the tweet.
+- the most common emojis (boolean): determine the n (specifyable) most common emojis and check the existence of these emojis in the tweet.
 This creates n new features for each emoji.
-- character length (implemented previously, int): the length of the unpreprocessed tweet.
+- character length (implemented previously, int): the length of the un-preprocessed tweet.
 - the amount of followers (int): make use of the twitter API to get the follower count of the person which the tweets belongs to.
 - the number of urls (int): determines how many urls were shared in the tweet.
-As it brings new information to the followers, it has the potential of being retweeted in the social circle.
+As urls likely bring new information to the followers, it increases the potential of being retweeted in the social circle.
-- the most common words (str): certain popular or catchy words could attract more views and therefore retweets.
+- the most common words (str): certain popular or catchy words could attract more views and therefore could increase the chance of retweet.
 - the number of hashtags (int): the more hashtags, the more likely that a tweet gets identified by the search function.
 It therefore increases the chance of being discovered by the community and being retweeted.
-- if any photos were attached: photos as visual stimuli could play an important role in catching people's attention and in attracting others to spend more time on the tweets.
+- if any photos were attached: photos as visual stimuli could play an important role in catching people's attention within a short time and in attracting others to spend more time on the tweets.
 - the number of words (int): directly influences how much content the person could send out in one tweet.
-A high number indicates more content, while a small number indicates little content
+A high number indicates more substantial content, while a small number indicates little content
-- the unix time when tweets were published (int):the unix-time when the tweet was published serves as indicator when in the complete timeline of all these tweets, it was posted.
-Thereby it might be possible for the classifier to find trending topics/hashtags/etc.
+- the unix time when tweets were published (int):the unix-time when the tweet was published serves as an indicator of when in the complete timeline of all the tweets, a tweet was posted.
+Thereby, it may be possible for the classifier to find trending topics/hashtags/etc that happened at a specific time.
-- the month, weekday, hour (one-hot-encoded booleans): the *month* that the post was send in, could be related to how many people see the tweet.
-In December or the summer months, when people usually go on vacation, might lead to more people on twitter in general, because of more spare time.
+- the month, weekday, hour (one-hot-encoded booleans): the *month* that the tweet was posted, could be related to how many people see the tweet.
+In December or in the summer months, when people usually go on vacation, more people may use twitter in general, because of more spare time.
-The *weekday*, similar to the *month*, with people having more time to read through twitter on the weekend.
+The *weekday*, similar to the *month*, with people having more time to spend on twitter during the weekend.
 The *hour of the day* is grouped in blocks of 3 hours.
-It could show tendencies of people using plattforms like twitter more commonly in the afternoon/evening, than during typical working-hours
+It could show tendencies of people using plattforms like twitter more often in the afternoon/evening, than during typical working-hours (or vice versa).
-- The sentiment: indicated by the vader-module by nltk, shows if the language is more positive or more negative.
-This could result in a more positive/negative mindset of the reader, and therefore in a higher chance of getting shared.
+- The sentiment: indicated by the vader-module by nltk, it shows if the language is more positive or more negative.
+This could result in a more positive/negative mindset of the readers, and therefore in a higher chance of getting shared.

 ### Results